-- (4) Provisions to adopt the implementing Regulations on preferential trade concessions provided for certain wines, should be made by the Commission, assisted by the Customs Code Committee set up by Article 248a of Council Regulation (EEC) No 2913/92 establishing the Community Customs Code2, notwithstanding Article 62 of Council Regulation (EC) No 1493/1999 of 17 May 1999 on the common organisation of the market in wine3.
-The Commission shall make the necessary amendments and technical adaptations to the implementing Regulations which might result from new preferential agreements, protocols, Exchanges of Letters or other acts concluded between the European Community and the Republic of Croatia, or which are necessary following the changes to the Combined Nomenclature and Taric codes. - (5) In order to facilitate the implementation of certain provisions of the Protocol, the Commission should be authorised to approve, on behalf of the Community, decisions establishing or amending the Annexes and Protocols to the Agreement on reciprocal recognition, protection and control of wine names (Annex 2 to the Protocol) and to the Agreement on reciprocal recognition, protection and control of designations of spirits and aromatized drinks (Annex 3 to the Protocol).
-In adopting these acts, the Commission should be assisted by the Management Committee for Wine instituted by Article 74 of Regulation (EC) No 1493/1999, respectively by the Implementation Committee for Spirit Drinks instituted by Article 13 of Council Regulation (EEC) No 1576/89 of 29 May 1989 laying down general rules on the definition, description and presentation of spirit drinks4. - (6) Since the measures necessary for the implementation of this Decision are management measures within the meaning of Article 2 of Council Decision 1999/468/EC of 28 June 1999 laying down the procedures for the exercise of implementing powers conferred on the Commission5, they should be adopted by use of the management procedure provided for in Article 4 of that Decision.
+- (4) In order to facilitate the implementation of certain provisions of the Protocol, the Commission should be authorised to approve, on behalf of the Community, decisions amending the lists and the Protocols to the Agreement on the reciprocal recognition, protection and control of wine names (Annex II to the Protocol) and to the Agreement on the reciprocal recognition, protection and control of designations of spirits and aromatised drinks (Annex III to the Protocol).
+In adopting these acts, the Commission should be assisted by the Management Committee for Wine set up by Article 74 of Regulation (EC) No 1493/1999 on the one hand, and by the Implementation Committee for Spirit Drinks set up by Article 13 of Council Regulation (EC) No 1576/89 of 29 May 1989 laying down general rules on the definition, description and presentation of spirit drinks and by the Implementation Committee set up by Article 12 of Council Regulation (EC) No 1601/1991 of 10 June 1991 laying down general rules on the definition, description and presentation of aromatised wines, wine-based drinks and aromatised wine-product cocktails , on the other hand. - (5) The measures necessary for the implementation of this Decision should be adopted in accordance with Council Decision 1999/468/EC of 28 June 1999 laying down the procedures for the exercise of implementing powers conferred on the Commission ,